 Though the threat of the coronavirus still must be taken seriously, the good news for nudists is that nudism isn’t necessarily any more or less dangerous than a clothed lifestyle when it comes to catching COVID-19.

 “I don’t see wearing clothing as being much of a risk factor,” Cindy Prins, a University of Florida epidemiologist, told the Post.
 She added that social distancing is still key when participating in any activity, even swimming or sunbathing outdoors.

-Until recently, Lake Como Family Nudist Resort located in Pasco County, Florida—which is known as the “Nudist Capital of the United States”—had only been open to its 200 year-round residents, with as many as 800 regular visitors denied entry.
+Until June, Lake Como Family Nudist Resort located in Pasco County, Florida—which is known as the “Nudist Capital of the United States”—had only been open to its 200 year-round residents, with as many as 800 regular visitors denied entry.
 The resort was likewise forced to cancel its three biggest annual events, including its “Dare to Go Bare 5K Run,” which typically sees 150 nude runners.